 Article by Laura LaVoie

 What is the permanence of the tiny house living?
 Do people move into tiny spaces and live there for the rest of their lives?
-Since the movement is still rather young I imagine that we have not yet reached that moment of maturity when first generation of tiny dwellers begin to consider their next move.
+Since the movement is still rather young I imagine that we have not yet reached that moment of maturity when the first generation of tiny dwellers begins to consider their next move.
 I was certain that stories had to be out there of people who made the decision to leave tiny behind so I searched and found three tiny house builders who made the decision to move.

 Almost a year ago Zoey from Living Tiny 365 posted that after some changes in her life she was moving from her Lusby into a condo with her new partner.
 The condo, she said, was still small at 700 square feet and that her daughter was planning to move into the tiny house.
 I reached out to Zoey to find out more about her life since the decision to move out of her tiny house but I have not yet heard from her.
 Zoey, we would love to hear the next chapter in your story so please reach out if you see this.